trothr/ductwork/Functions.md

 * streamstate

-Use the `streamstage()` function to interrogate the stage of a stream.
+Use the `streamstate()` function to interrogate the state of a stream.

     rc = streamstate(&pd);